MrCattiman/HACAL/docs/grammar.md

 Please note that this is not the real definition of "Pa", and is just an example of a definition.

 ## The meanings of sentences
-Every sentence in HACAL is indicative and tense-agnostic by default.
+Every word in HACAL is singular, indicative, and tense-neutral by default.

 The following moods exist in HACAL:
 - Realis (Not a separate mood)